gmojados/SpringRestNotes/README.md

 - Server Error Codes—Status codes indicating that there was an error on the server while processing the client’s request.
 These codes are in the 500 series.
 ![Screen Shot 2024-06-07 at 11 40 15 AM](https://github.com/gmojados/SpringRestNotes/assets/162353468/f32847ba-57cb-4ac1-8c85-0c4a136f0603)

+##### Steps to building RESTFUL API:
+1.)
+Identify Resources—Central to REST are resources.
+We start modeling different resources that are of interest to our consumers.
+Often, these resources can be the application’s domain or entities.
+However, a one-to-one mapping is not always required.
+2.)
+Identify Endpoints—The next step is to design URIs that map resources to endpoints.
+In Chapter 4, we will look at best practices for designing and naming endpoints.
+3.)
+Identify Actions—Identify the HTTP methods that can be used to perform operations on the resources.
+4.)
+Identify Responses—Identify the supported resource representation for the request and response along with the right status codes to be returned.

+### Chaper 2: SPRING WEB MVC PRIMER
+##### Dependency Injection
+- Constructor Injection

+- Dependencies are provided through a class constructor.
+Setter Injection

+- Dependencies are provided through setter methods.
+Field Injection

+- Dependencies are provided directly to fields (less recommended due to testing difficulties).

+_Configuring Dependency Injection in Spring_
+XML Configuration
+Define beans and their dependencies in an XML file.